 - Click Apply, then click Close.

 Before AuthPoint can receive authentication requests from Cybele Thinfinity Remote Desktop, you must specify Cybele Thinfinity Remote Desktop as a RADIUS client resource in AuthPoint.
-You must also assign an access policy for the Cybele Thinfinity Remote Desktop resource to the user group(s) that must authenticate and you must bind the Cybele Thinfinity Remote Desktop resource to the AuthPoint Gateway.
+You must also create an authentication policy for the Cybele Thinfinity Remote Desktop resource and you must bind the Cybele Thinfinity Remote Desktop resource to the AuthPoint Gateway.

 Add a RADIUS Client Resource in AuthPoint